nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `delete INDEX [MORE_INDEXES]`

-You can delete **one or more** assignments from your assignment list by specifying the `INDEX` of each assignment you want to delete as shown in your list.
+You can delete **one or more** assignments from your Assignment List by specifying the `INDEX` of each assignment you want to delete as shown in your list.

 Here is an example with steps for you to follow:

-1) To delete assignments with the name "Statistics tutorial" and "Biology lab report" as shown in the figure below, you can simply enter `delete 1 3` into the Command Box which corresponds to their indexes in the assignment list.
+1) To delete assignments with the name "Statistics tutorial" and "Biology lab report" as shown in the figure below, you can simply enter `delete 1 3` into the Command Box which corresponds to their indexes in the Assignment List.

 ![DeleteCommand1](images/DeleteCommandDiagram1.png)
 *Figure 4: `delete 1 3` inputted by user and location of assignment indexes*

-2) You have successfully deleted both assignments from the assignment list, and they are no longer displayed.
+2) You have successfully deleted both assignments from the Assignment List, and they are no longer displayed.

 3) A "Deleted Assignment(s)" message that includes the information of your deleted assignments will be displayed in the Message Box.